How Can I Stop Anxiety Ruining My Expat Plans?

 It does not matter how many times people comment ‘flying is the safest mode of transport’, you are not convinced.
 It is most likely that you will have lots of time before your move abroad to make some positive changes in dealing with anxiety.
 A lot of sufferers have found specialist books to be extremely rewarding, whereas others place themselves onto fear of flying courses with airlines such as British Airways or Virgin.
 Your local doctor’s surgery will also be able to help you; prescribing medication to help take the edge off before your flight.

 For others, it is not so much the travelling that is an issue.
 New countries mean new cultures and foreign languages, and this can be extremely daunting.
 Many new expats are also petrified about falling unwell abroad.
 Planning ahead in regards to healthcare is extremely important, especially of moving to a country where the facilities aren’t on par with what you are used to.
-Make sure to have all emergency numbers on hand, and invest in comprehensive international health insurance.
+Make sure to have all emergency numbers on hand, and invest in comprehensive expat insurance.
 Being prepared will allow anxious expats to feel in control.

 Put Plans in Action